What is an Advisory Action?

 For example, suppose a Final Office Action is dated Feb.
-1st and an applicant files after an after-final response by the 3-month extension-free deadline of May 1st.
-Let’s assume the after-final response did not place the application in condition for allowance and the examiner issues an Advisory Action on June 2nd.
+1st.
+An applicant files after an after-final response by May 1st, i.e., the 3-month extension-free deadline.
+The after-final response does not place the application in condition for allowance, and so the examiner issues an Advisory Action on June 2nd.
 At that point, the applicant is already in the 2-month extended period from the date of the Final Office Action.
 The applicant would have to file an RCE or Notice of Appeal before July 1st and pay a 2-month extension fee.

-In the above example, the applicant would have been better off filing an RCE with a Final Office Action reply by the 3-month extension-free deadline of May 1st.
+In the above example, the applicant would have been better off filing Final Office Action reply with an RCE by the 3-month extension-free deadline of May 1st.
 Doing so would have avoided extension fees.

 There is a tradeoff in filing an FOA after-final response without an RCE.
 On one hand, you might receive an allowance.
 On the other hand, you incur the risk of an Advisory Action that may require extension fees.

 Need help responding to an Advisory Action?